 Does a VPN hide my IP completely?

 A VPN hides your IP from the sites you visit, but your ISP or network administrator may still see that you connected to a VPN server.
 Your activities are more private, but not invisible.
+Is using a vpn safe in mobile legends bang bang your complete guide to safe gaming, latency, and region tricks 2026

 Can VPNs be traced by authorities?

 VPN providers can be compelled to provide data in jurisdictions with strict data retention laws.
 No-logs policies help minimize what is stored, but it’s important to choose providers with strong privacy practices and independent audits.
-Edge free download for windows 10: a comprehensive VPN guide for Edge users on Windows 10 and privacy best practices

 Are VPNs legal?